Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

-# Tensorflow 2 tutorial for explaining pipelining and tensor
-# inspection techniques
+# TensorFlow 2: Pipelining and Tensor Inspection Techniques

-Trains a choice of simple fully connected models on the MNIST numeral data set and shows how tensors (containing activations and gradients) can be returned to the host via outfeeds for inspection.
+In this tutorial you will train a selection of simple fully connected models on the MNIST numeral data set and see how tensors (containing activations and gradients) can be returned to the host via outfeeds for inspection.

-This can be useful for debugging but can significantly increase the amount of memory required on the IPU(s).
-When pipelining, use a small value for the gradient accumulation count to mitigate this.
-Consider using a small number of steps per epoch.
+Outfeeds can be useful for debugging, but can significantly increase the amount of memory required on the IPU(s).
+When pipelining, you could use a smaller value for the gradient accumulation count to mitigate this.
+Also consider using a small number of steps per execution to reduce memory footprint.
 Filters can be used to only return a subset of the activations and gradients.

-Required imports.
+## Required imports.
 >**Note**
->The Tensorflow 2 distribution you need is bundled with Graphcore Poplar SDK!
+>The Graphcore TensorFlow 2 wheel is bundled with Graphcore Poplar SDK.
+Please
->The main difference is that `tensorflow.python` API has `ipu` package.
+>ensure you install this wheel rather than the default public wheel, as it
+>contains IPU specific functionality in the `ipu` submodule.

 ```python